In Consultation

 David Wexler

-David Wexler, PhD, is a clinical psychologist and executive director of the Relationship Training Institute.
-He’s the author of six books, including When Good Men Behave Badly and Men in Therapy.
+David B. Wexler, PhD, is executive director of the Relationship Training Institute, which provides education and treatment for relationships in conflict.
+He’s the author of seven books, including When Good Men Behave Badly and The STOP Domestic Violence Program.